- Fruits: berries (other)

 - Education and Training: demonstration, display, extension, farmer to farmer, mentoring, on-farm/ranch research, workshop, youth education, technical assistance

 - Farm Business Management: whole farm planning, new enterprise development, budgets/cost and returns, marketing management, e-commerce, market study, value added, agritourism

 - Pest Management: integrated pest management

 - Sustainable Communities: leadership development, local and regional food systems, new business opportunities, public participation, employment opportunities, sustainability measures

-- *Successfully cultivate elderberries for a profitable and sustainable harvest
+--Successfully cultivate elderberries for a profitable, yet sustainable harvest

 --Open up our operation for tours and workshops to educate interested parties

 Year One: The first priority will be the site preparation of a one acre plot where the elderberries will be cultivated.
 Trees will be cleared, soil amendments will be added and fencing will be built to protect elderberry plants.
 Experimentation will be done on varying cultivars of elderberry plants, utilizing technical expertise from Danny L. Barney.
 Trials will be run on varying sustainable pest management techniques to ensure a healthy crop.
 The plants will not produce a plentiful harvest the first year, so wild elderberries will be harvested near our farm to begin work on juice production and value added recipes, such as jellies, wine and soda.
 A certified kitchen has been secured for this.

 Year Two: In the second year of this grant, we will work on development of our farm tour strategies.
 We will also work with our technical advisor to produce materials such as brochures, fact sheets and visual displays of our efforts at Pokey Creek Farm.
 We plan to schedule two tours that will include workshops and tastings and establish a forum that allows groups (schools, gardening clubs) to schedule farm visits.
 Work will continue on elderberry products along with our produce sales at local markets.
 Online venues will also be explored.